 Really, they actually have another room that's designed for all the stuff you actually use: the toaster, the coffee machine, the messy stuff you use every day.
 The big expensive kitchen is a charade; you do the real work in the back room.
 (They could have just called it a pantry cupboard, and I would have loved it.)

 But this is insane.
 There is a six-burner range and a double oven in the kitchen and another big range and exhaust hood in the outdoor kitchen — but they know full well that everyone is hiding in the messy kitchen, nuking their dinner, pumping their Kuerig and toasting their Eggos.
-But this is what the data says: people want the big open kitchen, even though the data also says this is not how people actually live.
+But the data tell us a different story: people want the big open kitchen, even if the numbers indicate this is not how people actually live.